Half Of Americans Believe Mueller’s Investigation Into Trump Is A ‘Witch Hunt,’ New Poll Says

 — The Washington Times (@WashTimes) March 17, 2019

-The report also states that 28 percent of Americans say they have a lot of trust in former FBI director Mueller’s investigation to be fair and accurate, which marks the lowest level to date and down 5 points since December, USA Today pointed out.
+The report also states that 28 percent of Americans say they have a lot of trust in former FBI director Mueller’s investigation to be fair and accurate, which marks the lowest level to date and down five points since December, USA Today pointed out.

-The same report also shows that support for the House of Representatives to consider impeaching Trump has also dropped, going from 38 percent in last October to just 28 percent.
+The same report also shows that support for the House of Representatives to consider impeaching Trump has also dropped, going from 38 percent last October to just 28 percent.
 Democratic speaker Nancy Pelosi spoke out against the idea herself last week, arguing that the proceedings would cause further polarization in an already divided country.
 She added that Trump is “not worth” the consequences of impeachment, according to The Washington Post.

 “Impeachment is so divisive to the country that unless there’s something so compelling and overwhelming and bipartisan, I don’t think we should go down that path, because it divides the country.
 And he’s just not worth it,” she told The Washington Post.